-Goal R1.3: Manage and facilitate delivery of medications to support safe and effective drug therapy for critically ill patients.
+Goal R1.3: Manage and facilitate delivery of medications to support safe and effective drug therapy for neurology patients.

-Objective R1.3.1: (Applying) Facilitate delivery of medications for critically ill patients following best practices and local organization policies and procedures.
+Objective R1.3.1: (Applying) Facilitate delivery of medications for neurology patients following best practices and local organization policies and procedures.

-- Correctly interprets appropriateness of a medication order before preparing or permitting the distribution of the first dose, including: - Identifying, clarifying, verifying, and correcting any medication order errors. - o Considering complete patient-specific information. - o Identifying existing or potential drug therapy problems. - o Determining an appropriate solution to an identified problem. - o Securing consensus from the prescriber for modifications to the rapy. - o Ensuring that the solution is implemented. - Prepares medication using appropriate techniques and following the organization's policies and procedures and applicable professional standards, including: - o When required, accurately calibrating equipment. - o Ensures intravenous solutions are appropriately concentrated, without incompatibilities; stable; and appropriately stored. - o Adhering to appropriate safety and quality assurance practices. - o Preparing labels that conform to the health system's policies and procedures, as appropriate. - o Ensuring that medication has all necessary and appropriate ancillary labels. - o Inspecting the final medication before dispensing for accuracy, as appropriate. - When dispensing medication products: - o Follows the organization's policies and procedures. - o Ensures the patient receives the medication(s) as ordered.
+- Correctly interprets appropriateness of a medication order before preparing or permitting the distribution of the first dose, including: - o Identifying, clarifying, verifying, and correcting any medication order errors. - Considering complete patient-specific information. - o Identifying existing or potential drug therapy problems. - Determining an appropriate solution to an identified problem. - Securing consensus from the prescriber for modifications to therapy. - Ensuring that the solution is implemented. - Prepares medication using appropriate techniques and following the organization's policies and procedures and applicable professional standards, including: - When required, accurately calibrating equipment. - Ensures intravenous solutions are appropriately concentrated, without incompatibilities; stable; and appropriately stored. - Adhering to appropriate safety and quality assurance practices. - Preparing labels that conform to the health system's policies and procedures, as appropriate. - o Ensuring that medication has all necessary and appropriate ancillary labels. - Inspecting the final medication before dispensing for accuracy, as appropriate. - When dispensing medication products: - Follows the organization's policies and procedures. - Ensures the patient receives the medication(s) as ordered. - Ensures the integrity of medication dispensed.

-- o Ensures the integrity of medication dispensed. - o Provides any necessary written and/or verbal counseling for the patient and support/education for relevant interdisciplinary staff (e.g. nursing, respiratory therapy). - o Ensures the patient receives medication on time. - Maintains accuracy and confidentiality of patients' protected health information. - Obtains agreement on modifications to medication orders when acting in the absence of, or outside, an approved protocol or collaborative agreement. - Ensures appropriate dosing, preparation, and dispensing the following types of medications: - o Blood factor products. - Anticoagulant reversal agents. - o Medications used in emergency response, cardiac arrest, stroke response. - Assesses appropriate stock of automatic dispensing cabinets. - References appropriate literature resources to ensure use of proper practices regarding compatibility, fluid overload, and concentrations.
+- Provides any necessary written and/or verbal counseling for the patient and support/education for relevant interdisciplinary staff (e.g. nursing, respiratory therapy). - Ensures the patient receives medication on time. - Maintains accuracy and confidentiality of patients' protected health information. - Obtains agreement on modifications to medication orders when acting in the absence of, or outside, an approved protocol or collaborative agreement. - Ensures appropriate dosing, preparation, and dispensing the following types of medications: - Blood factor products. - Anticoagulant reversal agents. - Medications used in emergency response, cardiac arrest, stroke response. - Assesses appropriate stock of automatic dispensing cabinets. - References appropriate literature resources to ensure use of proper practices regarding compatibility, fluid overload, and concentrations.

-Objective R1.3.2: (Applying) Manage aspects of the medication-use process related to formulary management for critically ill patients.
+Objective R1.3.2: (Applying) Manage aspects of the medication-use process related to formulary management for neurology patients.